i2mint/wads/README.md

-# epythet
+# wads

-Documentation and packaging tools.

-Less humdrum, more automation, earlier at the pub.
+Utils to package and (pypi) publish without all the boring stuff.